The technology that moves genereAvventura: The Terrific Menace of the Invaders from Audiogalaxy (GA:TTMOTIFA)

 scanned, imported in Flash and edited

-directly on the stage, ready to appear
+directly on the stage,

 in the game.